 As I mentioned in last month’s income report, I have sent out galleys to early reviewers.
+(Read my post on the best places to order advance reader copies.)
 However, after sending out several, I’ve lost steam on that front.

 It pains me to send out galleys that aren’t laid out how the final book will be laid out, and that are otherwise a little different from the First Edition.
 I don’t think that’s a great reason to not be sending out galleys.

 Another reason I’m not sending out many galleys is that – with printing delays – it feels futile.
 One person to whom I had sent a galley contacted me to let me know they still hadn’t received it.
 When I looked in my Ingram Spark dashboard, I realized it hadn’t even shipped yet – and it had been almost a month to the day since I had ordered it!

 I checked with Ingram, and they confirmed that they have printing delays due to the impact of COVID.
 We can expect a book to take 22 business days just to print!